prometheusresearch/baseline-codebase/src/rex.forms/doc/web_form_configuration.rst

     :Description: This property allows the Form author to provide a more detailed description for the Enumeration/Row rather than displaying a code.
 This text can be marked up.

+audio
+    :Type: `Audio Source Object`_
+    :Description: This property allows the Form author to supply audio recordings of the (or in support of) the Enumeration/Row that the end user can play.
+This property is optional.

 help
     :Type: `Localized String Object`_